Zac Efron. biography

 Efron snagged his first ever television appearance on the momentary show Firefly, in 2002.
 The following year, Efron acquired guest roles on ER and the pilot The Big Wide World of Carl Laemke.
 He continued making a name for himself, guest appearing on NCIS, Disney's The Suite Life of Zack and Cody, CSI: Miami and as a lead on the feature film, The Derby Stallion (2005).

 Efron's career took off after landing a role in a Disney Channel, ultra low-budget film, High School Musical.
 Although meant to be the usual kid-flick, the movie became a huge hit when it premiered in January of 2006.
 Soon, it was proclaimed the most successful made-for-TV movie, with a best-selling soundtrack and skyrocketing ratings.
 However, Efron's praised performance was under fire when sources claimed that Canadian singer/songwriter Drew Seeley was actually singing in the movie.
-He redeemed himself by singing songs for High School Musical 2 (2007) without the aid of Seeley.
+Luckily for the young star, he was able to redeem himself by singing his character's songs for High School Musical 2 (2007) without the aid of Seeley.

 In 2009, Efron starred alongside comedic-actor Matthew Perry and Leslie Mann, in the comedy 17 Again.
 He obtained another lead role in the film adaptation of Nicholas Sparks, The Lucky One (2012), playing a marine who returns to North Carolina to search for an unknown woman who he believes was his good luck charm in the Iraqi war.
 He again rented out his voice for the animated film Dr. Seuss' The Lorax (2012), followed by his performance with Nicole Kidman, John Cusack, Matthew McConaughy and Scott Glen in Lee Daniels' thriller The Paperboy (2012).